Kurento/kurento/source/glossary.rst

         inspiring for what the multimedia community needs: simplicity, openness and universality.
 Kurento is open source, released under LGPL 2.1, and has several components, providing solutions to most multimedia common services requirements.
-Those components include:

-         * Kurento Server.
-Server which provides rich media capabilities.
-Composed by the Kurento Media Server (KMS) and the Kurento Control Server (KCS).

-         * Kurento API.
-Interface to Kurento Server.
+Those components include: term:`Kurento Server <Kurento Server>, term:`Kurento API <Kurento API>, term:`Kurento Protocol <Kurento Protocol>, and term:`Kurento Client <Kurento Client>.

+    Kurento API
+         **Kurento API** is an object oriented API to create media pipelines to control media.
+It can be seen as and unterface to Kurento Server.
 It can be used from the Kurento Protocol or from Kurento Clients.

+    Kurento Client
+         A **Kurento Client** is a programming library (Java or JavaScript) used to control **Kurento Server** from an application.
+For example, with this library, any developer can create a web application that uses Kurento Server to receive audio and video from the user web browser, process it and send it back again over Internet.
+Kurento Client exposes the :term:`Kurento API <Kurento API>` to app developers.

-         * Kurento Protocol.
+    Kurento Protocol
          Communication between KMS and clients by means of :term:`JSON-RPC` messages.

-         * Kurento Client.
-Library (Java or JavaScript) to access to media capabilities provided by Kurento Server.
+         It is based on :term:`WebSocket` that uses :term:`JSON-RPC` V2.0 messages for making requests and sending responses.

+    Kurento Server
+         **Kurento Server** is the core element of Kurento since it responsible for media transmission, processing, loading and recording.
+It is composed by two
+         componets: the Kurento Media Server (KMS) and the Kurento Control Server (KCS).

     Maven
         `Maven <http://maven.apache.org/>`_ is a build automation tool used primarily for Java projects.